freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ### Border Width

-To alter the thickness of a border, use the `border-width` attribute.
-You may use key terms or exact values to define the border width.
+To alter the thickness of your border use the `border-width` property.
+You may use key terms or exact values to define the border width. _Note: You must define a border-style for the border to show up._ The width can be set as a specific size (in px, pt, em, rem etc) or by using one of the three pre-defined
-Note: You must define a `border-style` for the border to appear.
-The `width` can be set as a specific size (in px, pt, cm, em, etc) or by using one of the three pre-defined values: `thin`, `medium`, or `thick`.
+values: thin, medium, or thick.

 Example:
 ```css